enriicola/Linked-adm-In/README.md

 Nature of the Proposed Application

-The proposed application is a job and industry relationship analysis tool tailored for use with a Neo4j graph database.
+The proposed application is a job and industry relationship analysis tool.
 Its features and requirements include:

     Read/Write Intensity:
         The application is read-intensive, as it focuses on querying relationships (e.g., finding skills for a job or industries related to a company).